-These are the days that make the mental side of diabetes an extra challenge: you have to guess the amount of carbohydrates, hoping for a stable line, trying so hard, and in particular not feeling guilty when that inevitable spike in your levels comes, despite your efforts to prevent it.
-And that's okay.
-After all, you always want to get it right, and that is enough of a challenge in everyday life, never mind on days when there are so many extra factors (and Easter eggs) to be taken into account.
+These are the days that make the mental side of diabetes an extra challenge.
+You have to guess the amount of carbohydrates, hoping for a stable line.
+You are trying so hard, and in particular not to feel guilty when that inevitable spike in your levels comes, despite your efforts to prevent it.
+And that’s okay.
+After all, you always want to get it right, and that is enough of a challenge in everyday life.
+Never mind on days when there are so many extra factors (and Easter eggs) to be taken into account.

 Not keen on the idea of swapping your caramel sea-salt praline filled chocolate eggs for a low carb option?
 Let’s all hope for a sunny Easter so we can take a walk to smooth out the fluctuations.
 Or you could ask your partner, sister, or mum to hide all the Easter eggs around the house and garden so that you A. can’t eat them all in one go, and B. have to do a little exercise in searching for them before you can eat them.
 Alternatively, you could hide them yourself to make sure family members don’t run off with them and so you know where they are if you want or need some.

 Despite all the extra calculations, the extra thought, and the extra counting and plan changes to add an extra sandwich (and the extra bolus as a result), I’m glad that we have these kinds of days so we can spend more quality time with family and friends.
 And we will never let diabetes get in the way of that.